 to introduce oneself:

-I introduce myself.
+I introduce myself.to enjoy oneself:

 You introduce yourself.